『The Atomic Exchange Podcast』のカバーアート

 このコンテンツについて

-Atomic Exchange is your gateway to the world of nuclear energy and beyond.
+The Atomic Exchange Podcast is your gateway to the world of nuclear energy and beyond.
 Join Dr. Goran Calic, a business school professor at McMaster University, and Michael Tadrous, his research assistant and co-host, as they spark engaging, dynamic conversations on the latest developments in nuclear science, energy policy, and global innovation.
 With compelling discussions and authentic perspectives, Atomic Exchange is the fusion of news, ideas, and dialogue you’ve been waiting for.Goran Calic and Michael Tadrous

 エピソード